 Lincoln MKS Review

-The 2014 Lincoln MKS has a base V6 engine that reviewers think provides decent power, or an optional turbocharged V6 that delivers very strong acceleration.
+The MKS has a base V6 engine that test drivers think provides decent power, or an optional turbocharged V6 that delivers very strong acceleration.
 A six-speed automatic transmission is standard, and automotive journalists report that it shifts quickly and smoothly.
-The base MKS gets an EPA-estimated 19/28 mpg city/highway, which is decent for a V6-powered luxury large car.
+The base Lincoln MKS gets an EPA-estimated 19/28 mpg city/highway, which is decent for a V6-powered luxury large car.
 Test drivers write that the MKS has fairly composed handling and a decent ride thanks to its standard adaptive suspension system.
 However, most still agree that the MKS’ competitors offer better handling and a smoother ride.
 Reviewers do commend the MKS for its powerful brakes and accurate steering.

-Several critics note that the interior of the 2014 Lincoln MKS features trim from non-luxury Ford vehicles, which they say cheapens its overall appearance.
+Several auto writers note that the interior of the Lincoln MKS features trim from non-luxury Ford vehicles, which they say cheapens its overall appearance.
 Additionally, they note that the standard MyLincoln Touch infotainment system makes it difficult to control many audio and climate functions.
 Reviewers say that the MKS has a large trunk and spacious front seats that make it comfortable on longer drives, though some say the back seat isn’t as roomy as they would like.
 The MKS comes standard with a rearview camera, front and rear parking sensors, leather upholstery, heated and ventilated front seats, dual-zone automatic climate control, Bluetooth phone and music streaming, a USB port, an auxiliary jack, satellite radio and a 10-speaker audio system.
 Available features include a heated steering wheel, heated rear seats, power-adjustable pedals, a moonroof, navigation, lane departure warning and blind spot monitoring.

 - "The 2014 Lincoln MKS covers all the luxury sedan basics and costs less than many competitors, but there are better choices out there for a large, premium-brand sedan." -- Edmunds